andys8/code-review-talk/README.md

 Also leverage other formats:

-- Call to discuss a topic in detail
+- Session to discuss a topic in detail
 - Small presentation

 ---